carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 - "Prokka is a command line utility that provides rapid prokaryotic genome annotation written in Perl."
 ---

-## ncbi-genome-download: Get genomic data from the NCBI
+## ncbi-genome-download: Get Genomic Data from the NCBI

 The NCBI Genome Downloading Scripts provide a shell command that allows users to download bacterial and fungal genomes from the NCBI.
 This tool can be installed with PIP or with Anaconda.
 If you wish to install it with PIP, it is advisable to have an up-to-date version of this package manager before performing the installation.